ktaff76/datascienceprojects/README.md

-@datascienceprojects
-Hi, I'm Kris Taff a Senior Data Analyst and aspiring Data Scientist I am a Veteran of the U.S. Marine Corps.
+Hi, I'm ktaff76 a Senior Data Analyst and aspiring Data Scientist I am a Veteran of the U.S. Marine Corps.
 Semper Fidelis!
 I have over 18 years of Digital Marketing and Analytics Experience The best part of my current job is Conversion Rate Optimizations (A/B testing) that produces more revenue